Frequently Asked Questions

 When we have rabbits available — whether babies or older, already altered rabbits — that information is shared clearly and directly.

 We do not maintain a constantly updated “available list,” nor do we post rabbits across multiple sales platforms.
-Availability is discussed through announced inquiry periods and direct conversation, and always in context rather than as a first-come listing.
+Availability is shared through announced updates and individual listings, and placement conversations always begin with our Placement Conversation Form rather than as a first-come listing.

 Do you place older rabbits as well as babies?